 - Double Scorpio Poppers

 - Locker Room

-One major concern is how poppers interact with other drugs.
-For instance, Viagra, Cialis, and other erectile drugs, when coupled with poppers, can create an unsafe drop in blood pressure.
-In addition, as this drug an reduce inhibitions like other drugs, the propensity toward unsafe sex is another potential concern.
+One major concern is how Amyl Nitrite interacts with other drugs.
+For instance, Viagra, Cialis, and other erectile drugs, when mixed with Amyl Nitrite, can create an unsafe drop in blood pressure.
+In addition, as this drug reduces inhibitions, the propensity toward unsafe sex is another potential concern.

 How Do Poppers Work?